Charmin Freshmates Flushable Wipes

-t against The Procter & Gamble Company was transferred from state court to federal court.
+July 2014: A class-action lawsuit against The Procter & Gamble Company was transferred from state court to federal court.
 The complaint, which was originally filed in May 2014, alleges that the company falsely advertises the Charmin Freshmates as flushable wipes.
-Specifically, plaintiffs claim that the company misleadingly uses labels such as “flushable wipes” and “safe for sewer and septic systems” when, in reality, the wipes do not disintegrate upon flushing or break down sufficiently to pass through pipes and they can cause serious problems for plumbing, sewer, and septic systems.
+Specifically, plaintiffs claim that the company misleadingly uses labels such as “flushable wipes” and “safe for sewer and septic systems” when, according to plaintiffs, the wipes do not disintegrate upon flushing or break down sufficiently to pass through pipes and they can cause serious problems for plumbing, sewer, and septic systems.
 (Belfiore et al v.
-The Procter & Gamble Company
+The Procter & Gamble Company, Case No. 14-cv-04090, E.D.N.Y.).

 For more information about other class-action lawsuits against Procter & Gamble and TINA.org’s coverage of the company, click here.